Peter-Jantsch/hello-world/README.md

 # m121-sp21-hw1
 A repository for the first homework assignment in Math 121: Introduction to Data Science at Wheaton College.

-This is my first repository, so bear with me as I figure out how everything works.
+This is my first repository, so let me know if you come across any problems.

 Click the Binder icon below to interact with HW1 in the cloud: